MohittPattel/Advice-App-React/README.md

-Introduction:
+Introduction: Advice App is a ReactJS Web Application

-A React Advice App.
-We're going to use React on the front end and we'll make get requests to Advice Slip JSON API.
+Description: In this web application I use ReactJS for the front-end and on every click makes get requests to Advice Slip JSON API.

 Live App: click(https://practical-nightingale-203e65.netlify.app/)